MichaelJCole/evil_kittens/articles/2 High-Performance Node with Cluster API.md

 Awesome!
 This scaled beautifully.
 You should have noticed all your CPU's aflutter instead of just one.

-So, "mean, across all concurrent requests" = 3.361 ms.  That's crazy-talk.
+So, `mean, across all concurrent requests` = 3.361 ms.  That's crazy-talk.
 No request took 3.361 ms.  We know our baseline is 30.5 ms.  Clustering didn't make our fibbonacci algrothm faster.

 But, if we calculate our concurrency performance:

-    performance[concurrency] = baseline / mean, across all concurrent requests
+    performance[load] = baseline / mean, across all concurrent requests
     performance[10] = 30.5 / 3.361
-    performance[10] = 9
+    performance[10] = 9.07

-We see our server is performing for a load concurrency of 10, with a performance concurrency of 9.
+We're serving a load-concurrency of 10, with a performance-concurrency of 9.
+That's ~90% efficient.
+Considering

 That's pretty efficient!

 Well, that's what it is friends.
 Go big!